kuzzleio/kuzzle/docs/API.AMQP.md

 To get responses from Kuzzle, simply subscribe to the queue you provided in the ``replyTo`` metadata.

-Once you subscribed to your response topic, you may want to send multiple queries asynchronously to Kuzzle, and to distinguish what response refers to what query.
+Once you subscribed to your response topic, you may want to send multiple queries asynchronously to Kuzzle, and make a distinction between which response refers to which query.
 To do that, simply add a unique ``requestId`` field to your queries.
 Kuzzle will send it back in its response!

 ## <a name="performing-queries"></a> Performing queries